benw1/WINGS/README.md

 export WPIPE_ENGINEURL="mysql+pymysql://root:password@localhost:8000/server"
 ```

-This uses `pymysql` as the connector to MySql only because there was trouble using other connectors for SqlAlchemy.
+This uses `pymysql` as the connector to MySQL only because there was trouble using other connectors for SQLAlchemy.
 You can try other connectors, but ensure you have `pymysql` installed if you do use it.
 Note that the repo install doesn't install `pymysql` since we don't use it in deployment.

 For stopping the container use the normal Docker command line tools and look for the container named *wingsmyql*.